google/googletest/README.md

 Welcome to **Google Test**, Google's C++ test framework!

-This GitHub repository is a merger of the formerly separate GoogleTest and GoogleMock projects.
+This repository is a merger of the formerly separate GoogleTest and GoogleMock projects.
 These were so closely related that it makes sense to maintain and release them together.

-## GoogleTest ##
+## Google Test ##

-Based on the [XUnit](https://en.wikipedia.org/wiki/XUnit) architecture.
-Supports automatic test discovery, a rich set of assertions, user-defined assertions, death tests, fatal and non-fatal failures, value- and type-parameterized tests, various options for running the tests, and XML test report generation.
+Google Test conforms to the [XUnit](https://en.wikipedia.org/wiki/XUnit) test framework pattern.
+It features:

+  * test discovery
+  * a rich set of assertions
+  * user-defined assertions
+  * death tests
+  * fatal and non-fatal failures
+  * value-parameterized tests
+  * type-parameterized tests
+  * various options for running the tests
+  * XML test report generation

 ## Platforms ##